techidaily/site-phone-solutions/source/_posts/in-2024-will-ispoofer-update-on-xiaomi-redmi-12-drfone-by-drfone-virtual-android.md

 I hope reading this article helped relieve your concerns about the Life360 app.
 Can you track text messages with life360 "Yes" the app tracks your location through texts but can life360 read texts, or can life360 see who you text, "No" because it cannot monitor all your device's actions.
 The device can see if you are texting others.
 Still, it cannot store any data, so you can privately communicate with people inside or outside your circle.
 But you can stop the app from tracking your location for safety purposes, so you have to use [Dr.Fone - Virtual Location](https://tools.techidaily.com/wondershare/drfone/virtual-location-changer/) to trick location-based applications or change your GPS coordinates or location history with one click.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://visual-screen-recording.techidaily.com/new-documenting-the-fun-video-your-nintendo-switch-games-for-2024/"><u>[New] Documenting the Fun Video Your Nintendo Switch Games for 2024</u></a></li>
+<li><a href="https://youtube-docs.techidaily.com/n-2024-perfect-your-yt-thumbnails-with-these-mac-tips/"><u>[New] In 2024, Perfect Your YT Thumbnails with These Mac Tips</u></a></li>
+<li><a href="https://facebook-videos.techidaily.com/2024-approved-unveiling-the-top-5-facebook-video-downloaders-today/"><u>2024 Approved Unveiling the Top 5 Facebook Video Downloaders Today</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/3-best-tools-to-hard-reset-nokia-xr21-drfone-by-drfone-reset-android-reset-android/"><u>3 Best Tools to Hard Reset Nokia XR21 | Dr.fone</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/3-easy-solutions-to-hard-reset-motorola-moto-g24-drfone-by-drfone-reset-android-reset-android/"><u>3 Easy Solutions to Hard Reset Motorola Moto G24 | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/7-solutions-to-fix-error-code-963-on-google-play-of-infinix-note-30-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>7 Solutions to Fix Error Code 963 on Google Play Of Infinix Note 30 | Dr.fone</u></a></li>
+<li><a href="https://tech-haven.techidaily.com/android-users-can-now-enjoy-ai-conversation-with-chatgpt/"><u>Android Users Can Now Enjoy AI Conversation with ChatGPT!</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/best-video-repair-tool-to-fix-and-repair-corrupted-video-files-of-vivo-v29-by-stellar-video-repair-mobile-video-repair/"><u>Best Video Repair tool to Fix and Repair Corrupted video files of Vivo V29</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/easy-steps-to-recover-deleted-data-from-poco-c65-by-fonelab-android-recover-data/"><u>Easy steps to recover deleted data from Poco C65</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/easy-steps-to-recover-deleted-pictures-from-oppo-find-n3-by-fonelab-android-recover-pictures/"><u>Easy steps to recover deleted pictures from Oppo Find N3.</u></a></li>
+<li><a href="https://article-helps.techidaily.com/experience-gaming-savings-get-700-off-an-alienware-oled-display-and-our-top-pick-aurora-r16-computer-in-one-epic-offer/"><u>Experience Gaming Savings: Get $700 Off an Alienware OLED Display and Our Top-Pick Aurora R16 Computer in One Epic Offer</u></a></li>
+<li><a href="https://fox-that.techidaily.com/fixing-mute-expert-tips-for-bringing-sound-back-to-your-iphone-device/"><u>Fixing Mute: Expert Tips for Bringing Sound Back to Your iPhone Device</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/guide-to-completely-erase-data-on-iphone-14-pro-max-to-avoid-privacy-leak-stellar-by-stellar-data-recovery-ios-iphone-data-recovery/"><u>Guide to Completely Erase Data on iPhone 14 Pro Max to Avoid Privacy Leak | Stellar</u></a></li>
+<li><a href="https://change-location.techidaily.com/in-2024-5-hassle-free-solutions-to-fake-location-on-find-my-friends-of-lava-yuva-3-pro-drfone-by-drfone-virtual-android/"><u>In 2024, 5 Hassle-Free Solutions to Fake Location on Find My Friends Of Lava Yuva 3 Pro | Dr.fone</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/in-2024-how-to-use-life360-on-windows-pc-for-samsung-galaxy-s23-tactical-edition-drfone-by-drfone-virtual-android/"><u>In 2024, How to Use Life360 on Windows PC For Samsung Galaxy S23 Tactical Edition? | Dr.fone</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/in-2024-life360-circle-everything-you-need-to-know-on-apple-iphone-12-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, Life360 Circle Everything You Need to Know On Apple iPhone 12 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/in-2024-life360-circle-everything-you-need-to-know-on-motorola-moto-g84-5g-drfone-by-drfone-virtual-android/"><u>In 2024, Life360 Circle Everything You Need to Know On Motorola Moto G84 5G | Dr.fone</u></a></li>
+<li><a href="https://fox-that.techidaily.com/1721480610243-iphone-keeps-photos-in-secret-cache-discover-the-top-8-ways-to-clear-it/"><u>IPhone Keeps Photos in Secret Cache?
+Discover the Top 8 Ways to Clear It</u></a></li>
+<li><a href="https://win11.techidaily.com/step-by-step-guide-converting-your-dvd-collection-into-common-video-formats-like-mp4-mkv-and-more/"><u>Step-by-Step Guide: Converting Your DVD Collection Into Common Video Formats Like MP4, MKV & More</u></a></li>
+</ul></div>